 There are countless millions of galaxies in the universe.
 There are millions of stars in each of these galaxies.

 We still don’t know how big the universe is, thus we can’t see the edge.
-There is neither a centre nor an edge to the universe.
+There is neither a center nor an edge to the universe.

 Its Origin